 Many visitors choose to let archive documents be scanned for a small fee.
 Scans can ease your research and make (long) travel obsolete.

-The Zeeuws Archives have a special service called “scanning on request”.
+The Zeeuws Archives has a special service called “scanning on request”.
 You can request a scan via the archive inventory.

 - If you want to request a scan, you have to log into “My Reading Room” (Mijn Studiezaal).
 If you do not have an account, you have to create one.